Emilio Scanavino

-Emilio Scanavino (Genoa, 28 February 1922 – Milan, 28 November 1986) was an Italian painter and sculptor.
+Emilio Scanavino (28 February 1922 – 28 November 1986) was an Italian painter and sculptor.

 Early life

 Scanavino was born in Genoa.
 In 1938 he enrolled to the Art School Nicolò Barabino where he met Mario Calonghi, who was teaching at the school and was due to be a great influence on Scanavino's artistic formation.
 In 1942 he had his first exhibition at the Salone Romano of Genoa.
 In the same year he enrolled at the Faculty of Architecture at the Milan University.
 In 1946 he married Giorgina Graglia.

 In 1947 Scanavino moved to Paris where he met poets and artists such as Edouard Jaguer, Wols and Camille Bryen.
 This experience proved to be inspirational.
 He was especially interested in Cubism, which he rendered into a personal interpretation when he exhibited at the Gallery Isola in Genoa in 1948.

 In 1950 Scanavino and Rocco Borrella joined "I sette del Numero", an artistic group revolving around the Numero Gallery in Florence.
 In the same year he was invited to the 27th edition of the Venice Biennale and in 1951 he had a two-person exhibition with the sculptor Sarah Jackson at the Apollinaire Gallery in London.

 During his time in London Scanavino met Phillip Martin, Eduardo Paolozzi, Graham Sutherland and Francis Bacon.
 In the same year he opened his first studio in Milan in an attic in Foro Bonaparte.
-Critic Guido Ballo and dealers Guido Le Noci and Arturo Schwartz were early champions of his works.
+Critic Guido Ballo and dealers Guido Le Noci and Arturo Schwartz were early supporters of his works.

 In 1952, Scanavino worked at the Marzotti's Ceramic Factory in Albissola Marina, where he met and befriended many artists, including Lucio Fontana, Asger Jorn, Corneille, Roberto Matta, Wifredo Lam, Giuseppe Capogrossi, Enrico Baj, Sergio Dangelo, Roberto Crippa, Gianni Dova, Agenore Fabbri and Aligi Sassu.

 In 1954 he exhibited again at the Venice Biennale and in 1955 he received the Graziano Prize.
 In 1958 he won the Lissone Prize and the Prampolini Prize for a solo presentation at the Venice Biennale.
 In the same year he moved to Milan where he joined the Naviglio Gallery directed by Carlo Cardazzo with whom he established a long-standing friendship and proficuous working relation.
-In Milan he also met the art collector Gianni Malabarba with whom he established a strongfriendship.
+In Milan he also met the art collector Gianni Malabarba with whom he established a strong friendship.